6 recommended OTC drugs

 • Hypoallergenic detergents, double rinse.

-• Avoid triggering allergens (mites, animals, pollen).
+• Avoid triggering allergens (dust mites, animals, pollen).

-• Stress management — flares.
+• Stress management — exacerbation.

 OTC support